 Interested in teaching English in Thailand?
 You're in the right place!
 Visas are an important part of planning your adventure overseas, so you want to make sure you're familiar with the process before you head abroad.
-The following is the most common type of visa that can be obtained for teaching English in Thailand.

 The type of visa you'll need in Thailand (and how you get that visa) will depend on your nationality, teaching job and perhaps other factors like whether you get your job in advance of your arrival, or if you get hired locally in Thailand.
 Be sure to speak to an International TEFL Academy Advisor by calling 773-634-9900 to discuss your specific questions and concerns about your visa for teaching English in Thailand.